 This article will cover the integration of online and offline channels — and all your operations — to deliver a cohesive and comprehensive experience across touchpoints.

 Get expert insights on the go with our biweekly audio series where global thought leaders discuss all things ecommerce — from industry news and trends to growth strategies and success stories.Listen Today

-A true omnichannel approach must deliver a consistent brand experience everywhere you sell to meet your customers where they are and build relationships that transcend channels.
-It should also include an emphasis on optimizing your business through channel diversification and comprehensive integration of your data and systems.
+A genuine omnichannel approach must deliver a consistent brand experience everywhere you sell to meet your customers where they are and build relationships that transcend channels.
+It should include an emphasis on optimizing your business model through channel diversification and comprehensive integration of your data and systems.

 In an article from McKinsey, analysts write, “While companies can be tempted to focus on optimizing individual touchpoints, believing that the whole will automatically be greater than the sum of its parts, such targeted intervention can magnify variations in service and inconsistencies in other interactions.”